diixo/fasttextCC/README.md

 Compilation is carried out using a Makefile, so you will need to have a working **make**.
 If you want to use **cmake** you need at least version 2.8.9.

-One of the oldest distributions we successfully built and tested the CLI under is [Debian jessie](https://www.debian.org/releases/jessie/).

 For the word-similarity evaluation script you will need:

 * Python 2.6 or newer